 Visual schedules can be used at home (e.g., morning hygiene routine, bedtime routine) or at school (e.g., how to start an assignment, the day’s activities) and are an important part of managing your ADHD.

-This product is carried by Scholar’s Choice and Staples in Calgary.
 The website gives other retail options.

 Visit their website now.